jahudka/http-sessions/docs/theoretical-reading/01-general.md

 the exclusive lock is released then; but for many requests this will be far later than actually needed: often your handlers will only need _read-only_ access to the session data as it was at the time the session was started (e.g. to check if a user has previously logged in).
-Closing a session will persist the session data into storage and release the exclusive lock, but it will keep the session data in memory and make the session read-only - so if you run into bottlenecks with session locks, one thing you can do is start the session only when needed (as opposed to auto-starting on every request) and then closing it again as soon as you're certain you won't need to write to it.
+You can start a session in read-only mode directly by passing `true` as the first argument to `session.start()`; this should be the fastest option under most circumstances.
+Alternatively, closing a session will persist the session data into storage and release the exclusive lock, but it will keep the session data in memory and make the session read-only for the remainder of the request.

 ## Virtual sessions